shwina/still-magic/_chapters_en/correct.md

 -   Previous lesson explained how to test in general
 -   This lesson focuses on tests specific to data analysis pipelines
     -   Run them when building the pipeline to convince ourselves the code is correct
-    -   Run them in production to make sure assumptions still hold and environment hasn't changed
+    -   Run them in production to make sure assumptions still hold
+    -   They might not because the environment might have changed
--   Different from the test most software engineers write because you don't always know what the right answer is
+-   Different from the tests most software engineers write because you don't always know what the right answer is
     -   If you did, you would have submitted your report and moved on to the next problem
 -   But there's a close analogy with physical experiments
     -   High school students should get $$10 m/sec^2$$
     -   Undergraduates might get $$9.8 m/sec^2$$ depending on the equipment used
     -   If any of them get $$9.806 m/sec^2$$ with a stopwatch, they're either incredibly lucky or rather foolish
--   Similarly, when testing data analysis, we specify tolerances
+-   Similarly, when testing data analysis, specify tolerances
+    -   Does the answer have to be exactly the same as a hand-calculated value or a previously-saved value?
-    -   How close is good enough?
+    -   If not, how close is good enough?
--   Particularly important when doing repeated analyses
-    -   Don't necessarily expect exactly the same result from the second data set
-    -   Making tolerances explicit in tests in production tells us when something needs attention
+-   Distinguish between *development* and *production*
+    -   During development: is this (exactly or approximately) right?
+    -   In production: has behavior deviated significantly from what I previously decided was right?
 -   Most of the time we calibrate estimates by checking real data, convincing ourselves it's OK, then re-checking whenever an alarm rings
-    -   If you change things substantially the mean absolute error (which is in units of your original problem) will move noticeably
+    -   If you change things substantially then the mean absolute error (which is in units of your original problem) will move noticeably
--   There are also method-specific checks
-    -   A good metric for k-means clustering is homogeneity score
-    -   0 = every datapoint is a different class
-    -   1 = there is only one class in the cluster
-    -   If the score for a production run differs from the score for an earlier run, human attention is required

 ## Is It Close Enough? {#s:correct-float}